No. 600 Squadron RAuxAF

 No. 600 (City of London) Squadron Royal Auxiliary Air Force is a squadron of the RAF Reserves.
 It was formed in 1925 and operated as a night fighter squadron during the Second World War with great distinction.
 After the war, 600 Squadron went on to operate jet fighters until 1957.
-Reactivated in 1999, 600 Squadron is the only RAF Reserve unit within the M25.
+Reactivated in 1999, 600 Squadron is one of only two RAF Reserve units within the M25.
 It is a Headquarters Support Squadron and provides trained part-time reservists to support RAF operations around the world.

 History

 Formation

 No. 600 (City of London) Squadron RAuxAF was formed at RAF Northolt on 14 October 1925 as a unit of the Auxiliary Air Force, equipped with Avro 504 trainers and Airco DH.9A day bombers.
 It moved to RAF Hendon at the end of 1926, replacing its DH.9As, veterans of the First World War, with more modern Westland Wapitis in 1929.
 It was designated a fighter squadron in July 1934.
-On the outbreak of war day and night patrols were flown, experiments with airborne radar beginning in December 1939.
-When the Germans invaded The Netherlands, the squadron flew patrols over the Low Countries but in view of the inadequacy of Blenheims for daylight operations, 600 Sqn was allocated to night defence only a few days later.

 Second World War

+At the outbreak of war the squadron was equipped with Bristol Blenheim 1F long range fighters equipped with ventral gun packs, and moved from Hendon to RAF Northolt.
+Day and night patrols were flown, with experiments involving airborne radar beginning in December 1939.
+When the Germans invaded The Netherlands, the squadron flew patrols over the Low Countries, but on 10 May 1940 the squadron lost five out of six Blenheims sent to attack Waalhaven.
+In view of the inadequacy of Blenheims for daylight operations, 600 Sqn was allocated to night defence only a few days later.

 In September 1940, the first Bristol Beaufighter was received, conversion being completed early in 1941.
 In October 1940 the squadron moved to Yorkshire and in March 1941 to south-west England, where it remained until September 1942.
 In November 1942, 600 Sqn moved to North Africa to provide night cover for Allied bases and shipping.
 It was transferred to Malta in June 1943, and in September, to Italy where it spent the rest of the war on night defence and intruder missions.
 Re-equipment with Mosquitoes began in January 1945 and on 21 August 1945 the squadron disbanded, having become the highest scoring night fighter squadron in the RAF.